-- Median hourly pay for those living in Haringey is now £21.50, an increase of 1.9% in the last year.
-This lagged behind London's growth of 5.2% - Median hourly pay has increased by 45.2% for Haringey residents since 2014, greater than the rate of growth in our Statistical Neighbours (41.3%) and London (37.9%) - There is substantial variation in income between those living in east Haringey (Tottenham constituency) and those in the west (Hornsey & Friern Barnet constituency).
-Median hourly pay of residents in the west (£24.54) is in line with the London top quartile, while in the East (£20.00) it remains in the bottom quartile despite the 9.4% increase. - Of all London boroughs, Haringey has the 13th largest proportion that are earning below the London Living wage (18.5%).
-This is an improvement on last year where Haringey was 4th with 19.6%.
-Haringey is 1 of 10 Boroughs to see a decrease in the proportion from 2023 to 2024 - These findings suggest that in-work poverty is still likely to be a significant issue for many residents.
+- Median hourly pay for those living in Haringey is now £19.03, falling away further from our SN's (£20.04) and the London Average (£20.19) - Median hourly pay has increased by 28.5% for Haringey residents since 2014, greater than the rate of growth in our Statistical Neighbours (26.2%) and London (23.8%) - There is substantial variation in income between those living in east Haringey (Tottenham constituency) and those in the west (Hornsey & Wood Green constituency).
+Median hourly pay of residents in the west (£20.71) is in line with the London top quartile, despite falling in the last year, while in the East (£16.77) it remains in the bottom quartile and has not changed in the last year. - Of all London boroughs, Haringey has the eighth largest proportion that are earning below the London Living wage (19.2%).
+Though this is a significant improvement on previous years (previously 4th highest, and a reduction of 6 percentage points). - These findings suggest that in-work poverty is likely to be a significant issue for many residents.

-Source: London Poverty Profile (2023)
+Source: London Poverty Profile (2022)